 My interests in the history of Modern Europe remain consistently focused on moving the spotlight away from the stories we all know, to those we have ignored unwisely.

 At the University of Miami, my teaching introduces students to Europe as if it were an unknown world, emphasizing cultural and social dynamics alongside the political histories students so crave.
-I have recently been promoted to Full as a Professor of Modern European History and currently serve on the General Welfare Committee of my university's Faculty Senate (a job that takes more hours per week than most realize) as well as a member of the university's Tenure Review Board.
+I was promoted to Full as a Professor of Modern European History in 2022.
+On a university level, I have served on Faculty Senate's Executive Committee (the GWC) as well as on the university's Tenure Review Board.
 Within my department, I am a founding member of the Diversity, Equity, and Inclusion committee.
 In the past I have also served as the Director of Undergraduate Studies and a member of the Graduate Studies Committee and the Executive Committee.